Guidelines for app bars

 Design your app bar for resized and portrait views.
 If you have ten commands or fewer, Windows automatically hides labels and adjusts padding for you when people resize your app or rotate to portrait view, so provide tooltips for all your commands.
 If you want a more custom view, you can either group commands together into menus or provide a more focused experience that requires fewer commands in resized or portrait view.

 If your app has a horizontal scrolling area at the bottom of the app page, reduce the height of the scrolling area when the app bar appears in sticky mode.
 Otherwise, the app bar can cover up your scrollbar and people might need to go out of their way to dismiss the app bar in order to keep scrolling.
 You should try to keep the bottom edge of scollbar flush against the top edge of the app bar.

-Don't place commands that are core to what makes an app great on the app bar.
+Don't put critical commands on the app bar.
 For example, in a camera app, place the "Take a picture" command on the app page rather than in an app bar.
 You could either add a button to the app page or simply let people tap the preview to take the picture.

 When people resize a window with an app bar, the system resizes the commands and might drop labels.
 When reduced-sized commands no longer fit on a single row in the screen, the system wraps them to a second row.

 - Design at least two views of the app bar, one full size and one reduced size (either at 500px or 320px minimum).
 Most people only use common window sizes, either fullscreen or 50/50 with another app.